How To Respond To An Apology Email From A Coworker – 8 Tips

 4. Via Text:

-This is not the best option, but it’s better than nothing.
+This way isn’t great, but it’s better than nothing.

-It’s best to avoid using text for meaningful conversations.
-But if you have to, make sure you keep it short and to the point.
+Talking through text isn’t ideal for important things.
+But if you have to, keep it short and clear.

 This shows that you’re not going to accept any apology.
 The person will need to work harder to earn your forgiveness.